cockroachdb/docs/configure-replication-zones.md

 `range_max_bytes` | The maximum size, in bytes, for a range of data in the zone.
 When a range reaches this size, CockroachDB will spit it into two ranges.<br><br>**Default:** `67108864` (64MiB)
 `ttlseconds` | The number of seconds overwritten values will be retained before garbage collection.
 Smaller values can save disk space if values are frequently overwritten; larger values increase the range allowed for `AS OF SYSTEM TIME` queries, also know as [Time Travel Queries](select.html#select-historical-data-time-travel).<br><br>It is not recommended to set this below `600` (10 minutes); doing so will cause problems for long-running queries.
 Also, since all versions of a row are stored in a single range that never splits, it is not recommended to set this so high that all the changes to a row in that time period could add up to more than 64MiB; such oversized ranges could contribute to the server running out of memory or other problems.<br><br>**Default:** `86400` (24 hours)
 `num_replicas` | The number of replicas in the zone.<br><br>**Default:** `3`
 `constraints` | A comma-separated list of positive, required, and/or prohibited constraints influencing the location of replicas.
-See [Replica Constraints](#replication-constraints) for more details.<br><br>**Default:** No constraints, with CockroachDB locating each replica on a unique rack, if possible.
+See [Replica Constraints](#replication-constraints) for more details.<br><br>**Default:** No constraints, with CockroachDB locating each replica on a unique node, if possible.

 ### Replication Constraints

-The location of replicas is based on the interplay between descriptive attributes assigned to nodes when they are started and constraints set in zone configurations.
+The location of replicas, both when they are first added and when they are rebalanced to maintain cluster equilibrium, is based on the interplay between descriptive attributes assigned to nodes and constraints set in zone configurations.

 {{site.data.alerts.callout_success}}For demonstrations of how to set node attributes and replication constraints in different scenarios, see <a href="#scenario-based-examples">Scenario-based Examples</a> below.{{site.data.alerts.end}}